-- Exploring your response to texts

-- Developing new ideas

-- Lively discussion

-- Feeling liberated by the notion that there is no one right answer

-- Analysing words and their effects

-- Approaching novels, poems and plays in a variety of ways
+- Exploring your response to texts - Developing new ideas - Lively discussion and debate - Feeling liberated by the notion that there is no one right answer - Analysing language and its subtleties and nuance - Approaching novels, poems and plays in a variety of ways

-If so, you will enjoy the challenge of developing and extending your skills.
+If so, you will enjoy the challenge of A level English Literature.
 If you are looking even further ahead, the skills of creative, analytical thinking, confident oral communication and clear written expression are highly prized in the fields of Law, Journalism, Publishing and the Media, amongst others.